osjarju/Regex-Tutorial/Develop/gist.md

-# Title (replace with your title)
+# Title (Regular expression for matching properly formatted URLs)

-This is a regular expression used to match URLs.
+This is a tutorial looking into the functionality of a regular expression used to match URLs.

 ## Summary